Project: Supplying power cables to meet Rugby World Cup deadline

 Company: Rugby Football Union (RFU)

 Tratos used its subsea cabling technology to combat the challenges of Twickenham Stadium’s high-water table to ensure the lights stayed on for the 2015 Rugby World Cup.

 Tratos was approach to help develop a cable solution for a particularly harsh environment.
 Cable was needed to maintain its integrity despite constant immersion in water.
 Existing 11kV feeder cables with Low Smoke Zero Halogen sheathing installed in cable service ducts were deemed to be at risk of failure.

 Tratos manufactured and supplied 3km of 185mm x 3 core MDPE black sheathed cable with graphite coating 6.35/11kV to BS 6622 within the required eight-week deadline.
 The specific cable supplied is designed for installation and continuous operation in waterlogged underground ducts for a design life of 20+ years.

-Twickenham Stadium is the home of England Rugby and the largest dedicated rugby union venue in the World.
-In 2015, it played host to the Rugby World Cup.
+Twickenham Stadium is the home of England Rugby and the largest dedicated rugby union venue in the world, seating up to 82,000 people.

 The stadium is a destination for fans around the world to experience the action on the pitch on a match day, dance to some of the biggest stars in music, re-live the history of a stadium tour, visit the newly housed World Rugby Museum, host a fantastic event or take a trip to the Rugby Store.

 The 2015 Rugby World Cup was the eighth Rugby World Cup, the quadrennial rugby union world championship.
 The tournament was hosted by England from 18 September to 31 October.
 Of the 20 countries competing in the World Cup in 2011, there was only one change: Uruguay replaced Russia.